Surface Roughness

 Although not all the benefits of new technology like the e-Ion Plasma can be known, several benefits may be anticipated.
 For example, with the e-Ion Plasma, the rapid “deburring” step can be combined with a rapid surface nitriding and bulk sintering step.
 The ions do not require a line-of-sight beam, and the product must not be electrically grounded.
 This sintering type is called 4DSintering®, a Trademark of MHI Inc. Simultaneous ion peening operations can be envisaged.
 Similarly, welding and weld smoothing may be anticipated as simultaneous operations.
 For example, the scale from welding and the chromium-depleted layer underneath the weld roughness must be typically removed for improved stainless steel and sea-side corrosion resistance.
 Mechanical polishing to match the finish on the parent material is often used, but this must be done carefully so that cracks are not introduced, which can lead to stress-corrosion cracking.
 More Online Information.

-Sometimes surface roughness is further reduced by deposition.
+Deposition can sometimes further reduce surface roughness.
 The e-Ion depositor attachment may be used with the same machine.

 Mesh sizes